Li Jingsui: During Li Bian's reign

 In 937, Yang Pu yielded the throne to Xu Zhigao, ending Wu.
 Xu Zhigao took the throne as emperor of a new state of Southern Tang.
 He created Xu Jingsui, who had arrived at Jinling as part of the procession of Wu officials offering the throne to him on Yang's behalf, the Prince of Ji.
 He also commissioned Xu Jingsui the titles of Shizhong (侍中), defender of the eastern capital (as Jinling became the Southern Tang capital, with Guangling becoming the eastern capital with the name of Jiangdu (江都)), and mayor of Jiangdu.
 He had Xu Jingsui lead the officials who were assigned offices in Jiangdu back to Jiangdu.
 In 938, Xu Zhigao recalled Xu Jingsui to Jinling, to participate in the matters of the office of chancellors, overseeing the executive bureau of government (尚書省, Shangshu Sheng).
-When Yang died later in 938, it was Xu Jingsui that Xu Zhigao sent to attend to the funereal train.
+When Yang died later in 938, it was Xu Jingsui that Xu Zhigao sent to attend to the funeral train.
 Xu Jingsui was overcome with grief, and those who saw him were touched.

 In 939, Xu Zhigao changed his surname back to his birth name of Li, and took a new name of Li Bian.
 His children also changed their names to Li, and Xu Jingsui thus took the name of Li Jingsui.
 Not long after, Li Jingsui's title was changed to Prince of Shou.
 In 942, when the senior statesman Song Qiqiu insisted on taking over the executive bureau, Li Bian had Li Jingsui yield the oversight of the executive bureau to him, and instead had Li Jingsui oversee the legislative (中書省, Zhongshu Sheng) and examination (門下省, Menxia Sheng) bureaus instead, but also having Li Jingsui's older brother Li Jingtong (whose name had been changed to Li Jing by this point) oversee all three bureaus.
 Shortly after, Song's close associate Xia Changtu (夏昌圖) was involved in a corruption scandal, but Song initially did sentence him to death.
 Li Bian, in anger, personally ordered Xia's death.
 Song thus resigned his oversight over the executive bureau and was no longer meeting the emperor.
 Li Bian had to send Li Jingsui to his mansion to comfort him and promise to make him the military governor of Zhennan Circuit (鎮南, headquartered in modern Nanchang, Jiangxi) in order for him to come to the palace, upon which Song was given the Zhennan command.